lminaya0110/minayaCeramicCreations/README.md

 ### About The Project
 &nbsp;
-The purpose of this project is to create 7 restful routes for a mock store website.
-Below is a chart describing the paths that I have added to my store.
+The goal of this application is to create 7 RESTful API’s.
+I structured my project as a mock e-commerce site for ceramic items, inspired by my sister who is a ceramic artist.
-&nbsp;
+The table below defines the following: HTTP methods, the path(URL endpoint), and the description of the action.

 &nbsp;